Deploying Quarkus applications to OpenShift

 quarkus.openshift.cron-job.schedule=0 * * * *

-CronJob resources require the Cron expression to specify when to launch the job via the property quarkus.openshift.cron-job.schedule .
-If not provide, the build will fail.
+CronJob resources require the Cron expression to specify when to launch the job through the quarkus.openshift.cron-job.schedule property.

 |

-You can configure the rest of the Kubernetes CronJob configuration using the properties under quarkus.openshift.cron-job.xxx
+You can configure the rest of the Kubernetes CronJob configuration by using the properties under quarkus.openshift.cron-job.xxx

-A conflict between two definitions, e.g. mistakenly assigning both a value and specifying that a variable is derived from a field, will result in an error being thrown at build time so that you get the opportunity to fix the issue before you deploy your application to your cluster where it might be more difficult to diagnose the source of the issue.
+A conflict between two definitions, for example, mistakenly assigning both a value and specifying that a variable is derived from a field, results in an error being thrown at build time.
+You can fix the issue before you deploy your application to your cluster, where it might be more difficult to diagnose the source of the issue.

-Similarly, two redundant definitions, e.g. defining an injection from the same secret twice, will not cause an issue but will indeed report a warning to let you know that you might not have intended to duplicate that definition.
+Similarly, two redundant definitions, for example, defining an injection from the same secret twice, does not cause an issue but reports a warning to inform you that you might not have intended to duplicate that definition.

 Previous versions of the OpenShift extension supported a different syntax to add environment variables.
-The older syntax is still supported but is deprecated, and it’s advised that you migrate to the new syntax.
+The older syntax is still supported but is deprecated, and it is advised that you migrate to the new syntax.

 Old |